Inspired-by-Boredom/yii2-search/docs/guide/custom-search-query.md

     }
 }
 ```

 this interface provides `getQuery()` method.

-It takes `ActiveQuery`, current search field and user query.
+It takes as arguments `ActiveQuery`, current search field and user query.
 You can build a custom query.

 Then you should return `ActiveQuery` object.